Earthworm-Banana/yt-dlp-HypnoTube_com-plugin/README.md

     git clone https://github.com/Earthworm-Banana/yt-dlp-HypnoTube_com-plugin.git
     ```

+## Pip Install Method (Tested on a-Shell iOS App) 📱

+> ⚠️ **Note**: This pip install method has only been tested on the "a-Shell" iOS terminal app.

+1. Open your terminal or command line application.
+2. Install the plugin by running:

+    ```bash
+    python3 -m pip install -U https://github.com/Earthworm-Banana/yt-dlp-HypnoTube_com-plugin/archive/refs/heads/master.zip
+    ```

+> 📘 **Note**: This pip install method should work on any system that has yt-dlp installed via pip.

-> 📘 For other methods of installing this plugin package, consult [installing yt-dlp plugins](https://github.com/yt-dlp/yt-dlp#installing-plugins).
+> For other methods of installing this plugin package, consult [installing yt-dlp plugins](https://github.com/yt-dlp/yt-dlp#installing-plugins).

 ## Usage Guidelines 📋